Montélimar

-Montélimar ([mɔ̃telimaʁ]; Vivaro-Alpine: Montelaimar [muntelajˈma]; Acumum) is a town in the Drôme department in the Auvergne-Rhône-Alpes region in north Provence, Southeastern France.
-It is the second-largest city in the department after Valence.
+Montélimar ([mɔ̃telimaʁ]; Vivaro-Alpine: Montelaimar [muntelajˈma]; Acumum) is a town in the Drôme department in the Auvergne-Rhône-Alpes region in Southeastern France.
+It is the second-largest town in the department after Valence.
 In 2018, the commune had a population of 39,415; its urban area had a population of 57,372.

 History

 The site where the city of Montélimar stands today has been inhabited since the Celtic era.
 It was reconstructed during the Roman reign, including a basilica, aqueducts, thermae and a forum.
 The Adhémar family reigned over the city in the Middle Ages and built a castle (Château des Adhémar) which dominates the city silhouette even today.
+The Hôtel de Ville was officially opened in 1876.